MusaChowdhury/Pjsip-Based-Python3-Bulk-Calling-Script/README.md

 <br>

 # Use Case
-User (who will use the script) wants a software that can initiate calls to multiple numbers and play a predefined recording after the call is received.
+The script can initiate calls to multiple numbers and play a predefined recording after the call is received.
 <br>
 This type of application can be useful for businesses that want to announce information to their customers.
 <br>